Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks: Discussion

-At this point, we also underscore the requirement of adequate resolution to capture the {\it maximum} intermittency in the particle density field.
+Third, the RDF analysis (Sec. \ref{RDFs}, see Fig. \ref{fig:RDF_v1}) agrees very well with predictions of TC, and indeed suggest our simulations have not yet captured the {\it maximum} intermittency in the particle density field.
 For St$_K=0.04$ the length-scale corresponding to St$_{\ell}=0.3$ lies somewhere in the middle of the inertial range.
-However, we can see from the right column of Fig. \ref{fig_U2_Rprime} that for St$_K=0.02$ and $0.01$, the St$_{\ell}=0.3$ line (the horizontal dotted line) does not intersect the spectra, signifying that the resolutions we used in simulations St-01.Z-02 and St-02.Z-01 are not enough to capture the maximum particle clustering \NewEditv{for these $\St_K$ values}.
-The clustering we see in these two simulations is mostly confined to the initial part of the spectra involving the larger eddies where the concentration starts to take shape, \NewEditv{that is, in the lower right, slowly rising part of the $S$-curve in \citet[][Fig. 13b]{Hartlep_Cuzzi_2017}}.
-We discuss this aspect more in Sec. \ref{sec:clustering_physics}.
+However, we can see from the right column of Fig. \ref{fig_U2_Rprime} that for St$_K=0.02$ and $0.01$, the St$_{\ell}=0.3$ line (the horizontal dotted line) does not intersect the spectra, signifying that the resolutions we used in simulations St-01.Z-02 and St-02.Z-01 are not enough to capture the maximum particle clustering for these $\St_K$ values.